-You didn’t say anything when your pilates class was cancelled, you took it on the chin when your Easter break to Italy was postponed and you accepted the 2ply loo roll almost graciously.
-And then the unprecedented happened, your household staff upped and left, getting on that last plane, train or taxi home.
+You didn’t say anything when your pilates class was cancelled, you took it on the chin when your Easter break to Italy was postponed and then the unprecedented happened, your household staff upped and left, getting on that last plane, train or taxi home.
 You try not to take it personally, there is after all a pandemic happening.
 You wave them off, you’re not crying - it’s clearly early hayfever.
 You pour yourself a neat gin.
 Now what?

 Two small people appear to have moved into your house.
 This morning they abruptly woke you up at 6am and now they are saying that caviar doesn’t count as a snack.
 You’ve tried calling the au pair but her phone goes straight to voicemail and you’ve seen on Instagram she is apparently ‘more relaxed than ever’.
 You stick on Peppa Pig and add another bottle of vodka to your shopping basket.

 You discover that the reason your little darlings are your new residents is because the schools have closed, apparently it’s up to you to teach them now.
-You get them the only books they really need in life ‘The Sloane Ranger’s Handbook’ and ‘Debrett’s A-Z of Modern Manners.’
+You get them your favourite books ‘The Sloane Ranger’s Handbook’ and ‘Debrett’s A-Z of Modern Manners.’

 Today out of curiosity and boredom you ventured to the lower ground floor of your house and found your actual kitchen, where the cook prepares the dinner parties that you ‘have just whipped up’.
 You have an upstairs kitchen, but do they think you really use the Aga?
 Of course not, that’s just for show, as are your cookbooks, but now you take your Delia Smith’s Complete Cookery Course which was a wedding present, open it on page 1 and promptly open your Supper app instead.